keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 *Photo credit: [BBC Archives](https://www.bbc.co.uk/programmes/profiles/51LC2shThjnCNR8dd4z2SRQ/delia-derbyshire)* {:.figcaption}

-> This is a personal exploration connecting concepts across disciplines, inspired by some naming repitition --—not professional commentary
+> This is a personal exploration connecting concepts across disciplines, in the vein of the 33⅓ music books, inspired by naming resonsances ---not professional commentary.
-{: .note}

 > Content notice --- mentions of: The Blitz.
 The War on Terror.
 The Khmer Rouge.
 Realpolitik.
 Depression.
 The COVID-19 pandemic.
 > Not the views of any employers, obvs.